dymaczew/fs20icam/LabGuides/Exercise12/README.md

 ![](images/2020-01-20-08-47-50.png)

 This concludes the exercise.
-You now understand who to naviagate Golden Signals view.
+You now understand how to naviagate Golden Signals view.

 Additional resources:
 - [Golden Signals video on YouTube](https://youtu.be/z5WLD6vANvw)